towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 **Big EXP Gains**
 The Catch-Up Booster bonus compounds with other 1.5x EXP bonuses in the game.
-With this is in mind, activate level-scaling and do trainer rematches in SET mode to gain loads of EXP.
+With this is in mind, activate level-scaling and do trainer rematches in hard mode to gain loads of EXP.

 **Training in Post-Game Without Battling**
 Here is an alternative to grinding out battles in the post-game.